SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 ## The Agile Toolkit Approach To MVC

 Agile Toolkit has refactored the MVC pattern to better meet the realities of rich application development.
-It takes a highly opinionated approach to MVC, building it into the object structure of the framework.
+We take a highly opinionated approach to MVC, building it into the object structure of the framework.
 Every class you write (excluding Exceptions) is descended from an `AbstractModel` class, an `AbstractView` class, or an `AbstractController` class.
 So everything in your application is either a Model, a View or a Controller.

 And in contrast to many frameworks, Models, Views and Controllers are all proper classes with powerful built-in functionality designed to be extended, overriden or encapsulated.